rackerlabs/support-how-to/content/skype-for-business/set-up-dns-records-for-cloud-office-skype-for-business.md

 ### Set up DNS records for Skype for Business

-To configure your hosted implementation of Microsoft Skype for Business formerly Microsoft Lync, you must set up DNS records.
+To configure your hosted implementation of Microsoft Skype for Business, formerly Microsoft Lync, you must set up DNS records.
 The following CNAME and SRV records must be in place to enable Skype for Business to work with the Hosted Exchange environment.

 **CNAME records**